Fostering Innovation Through Research

 Food from Thought contributes to the development of new initiatives and enhancements to programs at the University of Guelph that provide first-rate research training and development to faculty, post-doctoral researchers and graduate students.

-Learn more about Food from Though Innovation Grants
+Learn more about the Food from Thought Innovation and Commercialization Grants

 Skills for Research Impact Workshops